van001/lesscode-fp/README.md

 # Examples

-## Algorithms
+## Coding questions
 Even though FP langauge libraries provide implementation of many of the high level abstractions like sort, linked list etc, they do not provide all the abstractions.

-Algorithms span many domains and hence it becomes tricky to provide a single generic library.
+Coding questions span many domains and hence it becomes tricky to provide a single generic library.

-Lesscode libarary provide generefic functions to solve many such common algorithms.
+Lesscode libarary provide generefic functions to solve many such coding problems.

 ### List
 [Twosum](https://github.com/van001/lesscode-fp/tree/master/lesscode/examples/algorithms/2sum.js)